ansh-m14x/android-recovery--oppo-A31/README.md

-TWRP Device Tree for Realme C2
+TWRP Device Tree for OPPO A31 (CPH2015)
 ===========================================

-The Realme C2 is a budget range smartphone from Realme, announced in April 2019.
+The OPPO A31 is a budget-friendly smartphone from OPPO, announced in February 2020.

 ## Status

 **Working**:
 1. MTP
 2. Backup and Restore
 3. Flash GSI